-Blog – As a journalist and progressive, it’s difficult to share these type of facts with workers residing in Muncie, Delaware County, and Indiana.
+As a journalist and progressive, it isn’t easy to share these facts with workers residing in Muncie, Delaware County, and Indiana.
 Although each week and month we pay bills, we instinctively know that our incomes aren’t keeping up.
-We hear the Pope and national leaders say, “Income inequality is the moral crisis of our time.”
-We know it’s true, so these statistics only confirm our gut feelings, but these figures show a concerted effort by lawmakers in Indiana to make sure our state appeals to CEO’s but not workers.
+We hear the Pope, and national leaders say, “Income inequality is the moral crisis of our time.”
+We know it’s true, so these statistics only confirm our gut feelings, but these figures show a concerted effort by lawmakers in Indiana to make sure our state appeals to CEOs but not workers.

 Dan Carden with The Northwest Indiana Times recently published an article titled, “Indiana legislature, governor hike 45 different taxes, fees paid by Hoosiers“.
 The article was strictly about taxes and fees imposed on Hoosiers in the last legislative session.
 Our conservative governor isn’t concerned with raising taxes and charging higher fees on Hoosiers because:

 Holcomb declined to characterize that as “a lot” of tax and fee hikes.
 He instead was quick to insist, “I’m very comfortable with paying for what we need.